31 May Five Signs You Might Be Growing Apart From Your Childhood Friends

 In most cases, these friendships were devoid of anything to do with the type of person I was befriending or the values that we shared.
 I am sure there were some unconscious preferences at play, but my young naive mind was not in the habit of vetting friends in terms of virtues or those with a sound adjustment to healthy principles.

 During my twenties, some of my childhood friends chose an attitude that was not meeting my need for depth and emotional curiosity.
-I encountered direct opposition to the direction I was taking my life in which caused arguments and the situation wasn’t something I was feeling very much desire to be a part of any longer.
-I was thirsty to connect deeply with people who had a similar desire to talk about things which mattered to both of us.
+There was direct opposition to the direction I was taking my life in which caused arguments and the situation wasn’t something I was feeling very much desire to be a part of any longer.
+I was thirsty to connect deeply with people who had a similar desire to talk about things that mattered to both of us.

-I experienced the lack of emotional curiosity and opposition to my desired growth as suffocating.
+The lack of emotional curiosity I experienced and opposition to my desired growth was suffocating.
 When certain topics were mentioned, I was told they were out of bounds.
 I implicitly felt they expected me to censor myself from talking about what mattered to me.
 I felt like I had no other choice but to look for friendships that could fill me up emotionally and psychologically, where I would be able to fully explore the new interests I had stumbled across.

-When I began to explore new topics such as politics, psychology and philosophy, I felt push-back from many of my friends and family members.
+When I began to explore new topics such as politics, psychology and philosophy, I felt pushback from many of my friends and family members.
 I challenged a lot of the assumptions that many people don’t like to have challenged.
-Some were relating to many of the traditional structures of society which have existed for centuries such as the church, state and other social institutions which most people unquestioningly find necessary for our earthly existence to continue.
+Some were related to many of the traditional structures of society that have existed for centuries such as the church, state and other social institutions which most people unquestioningly find necessary for our earthly existence to continue.